-A Memorial Day party just wouldn't be complete without firing up the grill to cook up hotdogs and hamburgers for family and friends.
-But if you don’t follow some basic safety rules, you could end up watching your tasty meal go up in smoke, or worse.
+Ready to fire up the grill to cook up hotdogs and hamburgers for your family and friends?
+If you don’t follow some basic safety rules, you could end up watching your tasty meal go up in smoke, or worse.
 Check out these tips from Enviro-Log to help you avoid outdoor cooking accidents.

 Grilling has become more popular than ever.
 More than 14 million barbeque grills and smokers were shipped to North American stores in 2012 – a 41 percent increase from 1992, according to the Hearth, Patio and Barbecue Association.
 With grills being used by an increasing number of people, many of whom may be inexperienced, there’s a greater risk for accidents that can result in serious injury or property damage.